ncpa0cpl/react-quarks/README.md

 - arg_0 - `function getState(): T` - method which returns the current Quark state value
 - arg_1 - `action: SetStateAction<T, M>` - dispatched value, this is the same as what is provided to the set() function argument
-- arg_2 - `function resume(v: SetStateAction<T, M>): void` - this method will resume the standard update flow, value provided to it will be forwarded to the next middleware
+- arg_2 - `function resume(v: SetStateAction<T, M>): void` - this method will resume the update flow, value provided to it will be forwarded to the next middleware
-- arg_3 - `function set(v: SetStateAction<T, M>): void` - this method allows to break from the standard update flow and set the state immediately bypassing any following middlewares
+- arg_3 - `function set(v: SetStateAction<T, M>): void` - this method allows to break out from the update flow and set the state immediately bypassing any following middlewares
-- arg_4 - `updateType: 'sync' | 'async'` - this argument indicates if the source of the update was synchronous or asynchronous, when first a Promise is provided to the set() method, and after the that promise resolves the value it returned will be dispatched with a type `async`, any other actions will have type `sync`
+- arg_4 - `updateType: 'sync' | 'async'` - this argument indicates if the source of the update was synchronous or asynchronous, whatever is provided to the `set()` method will always have a `sync` type at first, then if the passed value is a Promise or a function returning a Promise, the resolved value from that Promise will be given to the middleware with a type of `async`.

 ##### Example

-A middleware that will catch any errors a passed callback could throw.
+A naive middleware that will catch any errors thrown by an action.

 ```ts
 const catchMiddleware: QuarkMiddleware<number, never> = (